 As the Company elects and approves the IFRS accounting policy for each of the areas above, management will determine and disclose impact of the IFRS adoption at the transition date on our financial statements.
-The International Accounting Standards Board will also continue to issue new accounting standards during the conversion period and, as a result, the final impact of IFRS on the Company's consolidated financial statements will only be measured once all the IFRS applicable accounting standards at the conversion date are known.
+The financial statement impact will depend on the determination of the functional currency for each AXMIN entity.
+If functional currencies are identified other than USD, retrospective application of IAS 21 is required which will result in a CTA balance at the transition date.